Pedelec: Hong Kong

 Pedelecs, and all kinds of mechanical assist, are regarded as "motor vehicles" and classified as motor cycles, making legal registration impossible.
 The Hong Kong Transport Department is currently conducting a review, with a first report expected in mid-2020.

 Singapore

-Pedelecs are allowed, when wearing a helmet, the motor output is limited to 200W and the motor cuts out by 25 km/h.
+Pedelecs are allowed, when wearing a helmet, the motor output is limited to 200 W and the motor cuts out by 25 km/h.

 India

-Electric vehicles with a motor having power less than 250W, and a maximum speed 25 km/h or lower, are not required to be registered under the Central Motor Vehicle Rules, and may be driven freely without any license/paperwork.
+Electric vehicles whose motor's power is under 250 W and whose maximum speed doesn't exceed 25 km/h, require no registration under the Central Motor Vehicle Rules.
+They can be driven freely without license or other paperwork.

 Japan

 Electric-assisted bicycles are treated as human-powered bicycles, while bicycles capable of propulsion by electric power alone face additional registration and regulatory requirements as mopeds.
 Requirements include electric power generation by a motor that cannot be easily modified, along with a power assist mechanism that operates safely and smoothly.
 In December 2008, the assist ratio was updated as follows: